What is Emotional Trauma

 - Watching videos and reading news about hate crimes or police violence

-Sometimes secondary trauma is not taken as seriously as primary trauma, but the pain is still real and you deserve support for it too.
+Sometimes secondary trauma is not taken as seriously as primary trauma, but the pain can be very real and you deserve support for it.

-After a traumatic event, as your mind and body try to process what has happened, you may experience many symptoms of emotional trauma that can make it hard to get by in relationships and at work and school.
+After a traumatic event, as your mind and body try to process what has happened, you may experience physical and mental health symptoms that can make it hard to get by in relationships and at work and school.
 There’s no one “right” way to react to trauma, and trauma responses can look very different in different people based on their experiences and the amount of support they get.

 Common emotional responses to trauma include: